Skip to content

 Agent registration binds an agent_id to the caller credential identity:

-• With bearer auth enabled, the credential identity is derived from the matched token ID.
+• In bearer mode, the credential identity is token:<auth.tokens[].id>.

-• With auth disabled, the credential identity is anonymous.
+• In none mode, the credential identity is anonymous.

 • Reusing an already registered agent_id with the same credential is idempotent.